spectrum-health-systems/MAWSC/Documentation/Sourcecode/MAWSC.CommandLine.md

 </div>

 ## About this namespace
-The MAWSC.CommandLine namespace contains logic that handles the arguments that are passed via the command line when a new MAWSC session is initialzied.
+The **MAWSC.CommandLine** namespace contains logic that handles the arguments that are passed via the command line when a new MAWSC session is initialzied.

-### Class documentation
+### Namespace classes
+This namespace has a single class that contains multiple methods that handle command line arguments.

 <details>
 <summary>